Testing and Debugging

 Alternatively, click Append from live data button and specify number of records to be captured with live data.

-Form used to prepare input data records for scenario testing, either by manual entry or by appending records captured from live data.
+Form used to prepare test records for scenario testing, either by manual entry or by appending records captured from live data.

-Unless you click the test data record, all data records are displayed using the Elasticsearch way of displaying JSON objects.
-Once you double-click on the test data record, you will see editable,"regular" JSON object.
+The test records are displayed using the Elasticsearch way of displaying JSON objects.
+Once you double-click a test record, you will see an editable, formatted in a standard way, JSON object.

 Your test data payload should be in the input field.

-If your scenario works in the streaming processing mode, you can also modify the inputMeta object content.
-You can find more on scenario predefined variables here
+If your scenario works in the streaming processing mode, you can also define the inputMeta object content.
+You can find more on scenario predefined variables here.